 Coincident with HTS development, methodology to measure genome-wide interactions have also made considerable advances [K_nig et al., 2011].
 Methodologies to capture {Protein::RNA} interactions include _HTS-CLIP_ [Licatalosi et al., 2008], _PAR-CLIP_ [Hafner et al., 2010], and _iCLIP_ [K_nig et al., 2010]. {DNA::RNA} interactions are measurable using _ChIRP_ [Chu et al., 2012], {RNA::RNA} interactions by _RAP_ and _CLASH_ [Engreitz et al., 2013, Helwak and Tollervey, 2014].
 These approaches could be applied to determining piRNA precursor transcript interacting molecules.
 However, there are some important caveats that warrant discussion.

-Techniques mentioned above that investigate {Nucleic acid::Protein} interactions require a target protein.
+Techniques mentioned above that investigate {Nucleic acid::Protein} interactions require a target protein (ChiRP andRAP do not require knowing the target protein if you couple them to mass spectrometry).
 This has already been done for MILI and MIWI in postnatal testes [Vourekas et al., 2012], and few additional interacting proteins are known, limiting the number of proteins to investigate.
 Obvious initial candidates include MitoPLD, Mvh [Lasko, 2013] (the mouse homologue of Vasa) and numerous Tudor-related proteins [Chen et al., 2011].

 Genome-wide study of {Nucleic Acid::Protein} interactions typically require cross-linking [Chodosh, 2001] using either ultra violet light or reagents such as glutathione.
 This requirement is why most original reports of these techniques are performed in cell culture (due to the relative easy of exposing the sample to the cross-linking reagent).
 Currently, the process of piRNA biogenesis has only been reproduced in vitro using silk worm cell culture extracts [Kawaoka et al., 2009, 2011], a system which is likely far from that of pachytene biogenesis and function in mice.
 Therefore, application of these techniques to mammalian piRNA pathway study would require testes sectioning prior to cross-linking.
 [Vourekas et al., 2012] worked around this requirement by detunicated testes and creating a cell suspension in a petri dish which was then irradiated.

 Another potential work-around for would be to perform these studies in mature (or maturing) sperm.
-Sperm develop and mature as they move through the seminiferous tubules and into the epididymis, where piRNAs are known to be _sequence-able_ in humans [Jones, 1999, Li et al., 2012b].
-However, how much of exciting biology driven by piRNAs has already occurring once sperm have transitioned into the epididymis?
+Sperm develops and matures (I thought sperm was considered as singular even though it refers to multiple entities.
+In Spanish, Italian and French it is considered singular, unless you talk about spermatozoids) as they move through the seminiferous tubules and into the epididymis, where piRNAs are known to be _sequence-able_ in humans [Jones, 1999, Li et al., 2012b].
+However, how much of exciting biology driven by piRNAs has already occurred once sperm have transitioned into the epididymis?

 {Nucleic Acid::Nucleic acid} interactions typically require a ligation step, the efficiency of which is typically very low [Helwak and Tollervey, 2014].
-Also, the _ChIRP_ protocol is done in crude cell extract, where RNAse H is a concern when using DNA probes to pull down and query RNA.
+Also, the _ChIRP_ protocol is done in crude cell extract, (it is crosslinked with formaldehyde and glutaraldehyde which could inhibit endogenous RNase H activity) where RNase H is a concern when using DNA probes to pull down and query RNA.
 Given that precursor transcripts seem to be rapidly processed (section 4.4.4), these methods may require prior enrichment, perhaps using RNACapture [Mercer et al., 2014].
 Given recent developments into the CRISPR/CAS9 system for genome-editing [Sander and Joung, 2014], the _CLASH_ approach to look at {RNA::RNA} interactions for precursor transcripts is attractive as the requirement for a tagged protein is no longer as large a barrier.

 There are many applications to piRNA biogenesis biology for these experimental techniques as they evolve and become more robust.
 Increased resolution of time points, proteins, and species examined will help to create a comprehensive purpose for piRNA in the maintenance of mammalian male fertility.